 There's no need to download or install any special software on your computer or laptop to use ServiceCore.
 You simply navigate to app.servicecore.com in your web browser and log in to your account.
 Since you'll be using ServiceCore in a web browser, there are a few settings you'll need to know about.

-In this article, you'll learn which web browsers work with ServiceCore, web browser settings, and using ServiceCore on mobile devices.
+In this article, you'll learn which web browsers work with ServiceCore, which web browser settings you should enable, and how to use ServiceCore on mobile devices.

 The latest version of the following web browser is fully supported by ServiceCore:

 This means that all ServiceCore features should function fully and correctly.
 Our amazing Quality Assurance team tests new features and functionality in this browser.
 If something is acting glitchy and you're using a fully supported browser, please reach out to our support team for assistance.